 French defense has some unique kinds of positions that are very rewarding to study.
-A player with a good grasp of the opening’s principles will always find the way to the correct move.
+A player with a good grasp of the opening’s principles will always find the correct move.
 One should keep in mind that a slight difference in the positioning of pieces creates a new reality and a different reaction of the player is needed in order to handle the new situation properly.
 So, don’t try to copy moves you see on the Internet without knowing what you are doing.
 Hopefully, this article helped you discover new ideas and understand this tricky opening a little better.
 In conclusion, I consider that educated thinking and a great number of games in the past ensure a better future as a player.
 I would greatly appreciate if you sent me any comments and share with friends.
 You can check my other articles about openings like Ruy Lopez, King’s Gambit, Pirc Defense, Queen’s Gambit Accepted and reviews of chess sets.
 Keep playing and enjoy the game.